StatisticalRethinkingJulia/SR2TuringPluto.jl/README.md

 `intro-R-users/broadcasting.jl` and `intro-R-users/distributions.jl`.

 In addition to clips, in the early notebook chapters (0-3) it is shown how to create the figures in the book, e.g. `Fig2.5t.jl` in `notebooks/chapter/02`.

+Results of simulations are stored as follows:

+0. m5_1              : DynamicPPL language program
+1. m5_1t             : The Turing model based on m5_1 with data
+2. quap5_1t          : The Turing quap model
+3. prior5_1t         : Prior samples (DataFrame)
+4. post5_1t          : Posterior Turing samples (DataFrame)
+5. postq5_1t         : Posterior samples using quap approximation (DataFrame)
+6. chns5_1t          : MCMCChains object (4000 samples collected from 4 chains)
+7. chnsq15_1t        : MCMCChains object (10000 quap samples)

+As before, the `t` at the end indicates Turing.

+All models in the `models` subdirectory return 1, 2 and 6.

 ## Status